 Are you a traveller who loves to try out local food wherever you go?
 If the answer to that is yes, you will love Bali, Lombok and Nusa Lembongan.
 Each of these islands has much to offer when it comes to delicious indigenous cuisine.
 Make sure you try some of these favourites during your vacation.
-Local food in Bali is a delight and must be experienced atleast once during your trip.
+Local food in Bali is a delight and you must experience it at least once during your trip.
 Our in-villa chef will be pleased to serve these up, with a touch of local flair.

 1. Bebek/AyamBetutu (Balinese smoked duck/chicken)

-A rich and spicy poultry dish often made for special days or temple ceremonies.
-This dish is native both to Bali and Lombok, though methods of cooking and flavours may vary from region to region.
+A rich and spicy poultry dish, it is often made for special days or temple ceremonies.
+Interestingly, this dish is native both to Bali and Lombok, though methods of cooking and flavours may vary from region to region.
 Do sample it within the villa, as well as in restaurants around the island, to appreciate the variety of its preparations.

 2. Urap Sayur (Blanched vegetables, seasoned and spiced with coconut)